SOMHOLUK/docker-counter-project/README.md

 ### Services

-A service in Docker Compose (in the `docker-compose.yml` file above the services would be web, redis and nginx) tells Docker how to run a specific container, based on an image, including configurations like ports, volumes, environment variables and dependencies on other services.
+A service in Docker Compose tells Docker how to run a specific container, based on an image, including configurations like ports, volumes, environment variables and dependencies on other services.
+The services in the `docker-compose.yml` file above are web, redis and nginx.

 ### Redis

 For Redis to remember and have persistent storage, a volume is used as shown in the docker-compose.yml file.
 A volume's content exists outside the lifecycle of a given container.
 When a container is destroyed, the writable layer is destroyed with it.
 Using a volume ensures that the data is persisted even if the container using it is removed.

-The named volume redis-data is mounted to the `/data` path inside the Redis service's container, as you can see in the code of the docker-compose.yml file:
+The named volume `redis-data` is mounted to the `/data` path inside the Redis service's container, as you can see in the code of the docker-compose.yml file:

 ```
   redis: